Zorockz/Lift-AI-workout-planner/dependencies.md

 ## Installation Notes
 - All Expo packages are installed using `expo install` to ensure version compatibility
 - Third-party packages are installed using `npm install`
+- Firebase is using the compat SDK (version 9.19.1) for better React Native compatibility
 - Keep babel.config.js updated when adding new packages that require babel configuration